hydren-crypto/stampchain/documentation/api.md

 ```
 ### Search For Stamps By STAMP Creator (Artist)
 The issuer of a Bitcoin Stamp cannot be changed, and is typically used to identify the Artist/Creator wallet.
 This will return all stamps issued by the wallet address.
-Each particular stamp may have additional holders represented represented by the `supply` field. **See Note Below**
+Each particular stamp may have additional holders represented by the `supply` field. **See Note Below**

 https://stampchain.io/api/stamps?creator=1QDyd1Cc877CbdNNNP2Tko37i8FZxDfBx5
 ```